RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: Wifi status icon popup will report the state of each radios.
    - NEW: upnp custom config file for miniupnpd
    - NEW: unmount user script
-   - NEW: makemime applet (for use in conjunction with sendmail)
+   - NEW: led_ctrl, makemime applet (for use in conjunction with sendmail)
+   - NEW: Implemented control for network switch LED (all four at once)
+   - NEW: disable_leds.sh (turn off all LEDs) and restore_leds.sh (back to normal)
    - FIXED: Radio toggle through WPS button would be overriden by a scheduled radio.
 Reverted "switch" to "toggle" code to prevent this.
    - FIXED: You couldn't disable DMZ by clearing the IP field.